GENERAL TERMS AND CONDITIONS

 6.4.
-A keycard is mandatory for all types of pass.
-All children under the age of 8 must also have a keycard.
+A keycard from Skidata is mandatory for all types of pass.
+Children up to the age of 7 are skiing at Gausta Skisenter for free, and don’t need a keycard.

 6.5.
-Children up to the age of 7 are entitled to a free ski pass and the rental of a helmet and ski equipment by using their keycard.
-The ski pass is loaded onto the keycard online, at the ski rental centre, or at a machine/pick-up box at the destination.
+Children up to the age of 7 are entitled to a free rental of a helmet and ski equipment.

 6.6.
 Young people (aged 8 to 17) and seniors (aged 67+) can buy a ski pass at a reduced price.
 Please see the current price lists at www.gausta.com for pricing information.

 6.7.
 Regarding age when buying a ski pass: Age at the time of purchase applies.
-For example, if a child turns 8 in January, they can still use a 0-7 ski pass for the entire season if the ski pass is loaded onto their keycard before their birthday.
+For example, if a person turns 18 in January, they can still use a ski pass for young people the entire season if the ski pass is loaded onto their keycard before their 18th birthday.